auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 The `useUniversalLink()` method was removed as well, as Universal Links [cannot be used](https://openradar.appspot.com/51091611) for OAuth redirections without user interaction since iOS 10.

-`useLegacyAuthentication()` and `useLegacyAuthentication(withStyle:)` were also removed, as their underlying Apple API `SFAuthenticationSession` is [deprecated](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) in favor of `ASWebAuthenticationSession`.
+`useLegacyAuthentication()` and `useLegacyAuthentication(withStyle:)` were also removed.
 Auth0.swift now only uses `ASWebAuthenticationSession` to perform web-based authentication.

 **Check out the [FAQ](FAQ.md) for more information about the alert box that pops up by default when using Web Auth.**